tdpmendes/angular-workbench/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Translation mechanism with NGX-Translate
+## Translation mechanism with ngx-translate

 1.
 run this command to install the required library for this component: `npm install @ngx-tranlsate/core`